Craigie Aitchison at Waddington Custot

 The exhibition offers the chance to see a unique private collection.
 Aitchison’s paintings are fresh, visually exciting and conceptually interesting, making them a joy to behold.

-Craigie Aitchison: A Private Collection is at Waddington Custot until 6th April 2013, for further information visit here.
+Craigie Aitchison: A Private Collection is at Waddington Custot until 6th April 2013.
+For further information visit the gallery’s website here.